The Decline of the West: Races, peoples, and cultures

-Religion
+Religion and secularity

 Spengler differentiates between manifestations of religion that appear within a Civilization's developmental cycle.
 He sees each Culture as having an initial religious identity, which arises out of the fundamental principle of the culture, and follows a trajectory correlating with that of the Culture.
 The Religion eventually results in a reformation-like period, after the Culture-Ideal has reached its peak and fulfillment.
 Spengler views a reformation as representative of decline: the reformation is followed by a period of rationalism, and then a period of second religiousness that correlates with decline.
 He said that the intellectual creativity of a Culture's Late period begins after the reformation, usually ushering in new freedoms in science.

 According to Spengler, the scientific stage associated with post-reformation Puritanism contains the fundamentals of Rationalism, and eventually rationalism spreads throughout the Culture and becomes the dominant school of thought.
 To Spengler, Culture is synonymous with religious creativeness, and every great Culture begins with a religious trend that arises in the countryside, is carried through to the cultural cities, and ends in materialism in the world-cities.

 Spengler believed that Enlightenment rationalism undermines and destroys itself, and described a process that passes from unlimited optimism to unqualified skepticism.
 He said that Cartesian self-centered rationalism leads to schools of thought that do not cognize outside of their own constructed worlds, ignoring actual every-day life experience, and applies criticism to its own artificial world until it exhausts itself in meaninglessness.
 In his view, the masses give rise to the Second Religiousness in reaction to the educated elites, which manifests as deep suspicion of academia and science.

 Spengler said that the Second Religiousness is a harbinger of the decline of mature Civilization into an ahistorical state and occurs concurrently with Caesarism, the final political constitution of Late Civilization.
 He describes Caesarism as the rise of an authoritarian ruler, a new 'emperor' akin to Caesar or Augustus, taking the reins in reaction to a decline in creativity, ideology and energy after a Culture has reached its high point and become a Civilization.
 He said that the Second Religiousness and Caesarism demonstrate a lack of youthful strength or creativity, and the Second Religiousness is simply a rehashing of the original religious trend of the Culture.

-Spengler maintains that the West will revert to its roots before the Great Schism of 1054, returning to Orthodox Christianity by 2100, as noted by Archimandrite Justin Popovich in his "The Orthodox Church and Ecumenism" (Lazarica Press, Birmingham, England, 2000).

-This aligns neatly with the final parts of the Anonymous Prophecy of Mount Athos of 1053, parts 1-12 of which have already been fulfilled, and part 13 of which is unfolding, amongst others.
-See www.byzantineprophecy.org.